Shelly Johnson (academic administrator)

-Life
+Education

 Johnson earned a B.S. in nursing from the University of Pennsylvania School of Nursing.
 She completed an executive M.B.A. from Northwestern University and a master's degree in community health nursing from Pennsylvania State University.
 She earned a doctorate in educational leadership from University of Phoenix.

+Career

 Johnson worked in the administration of undergraduate and graduate nursing programs at Chamberlain University, Rutgers University, La Salle University, and the University of Medicine and Dentistry of New Jersey.
 At Lincoln University, she served as the founding director and chair of nursing and health science.
 She is the owner and senior consultant at Kairos Solutions, LLC., an educational consultancy.
 She is a certified nurse executive and nurse educator.

 On July 1, 2020, Johnson joined the Florida A&M University as the dean of its school of nursing.
 She resigned on July 12, 2023, and was succeeded by interim dean Lisa Gardner.